 Grassland bird and invertebrate response to grassland diversity in restored plantings in NW Iowa.
 Project leads: ISU/IDNR.

 As part of a long-term project to compare breeding bird use of different habitat types in the Spring Run Wetland Complex, we used human imprinted pen-reared pheasant chicks to assess invertebrate prey availability in the treatment habitats.
 Imprinted chicks followed researchers through treatment fields and were allowed to forage for 30 minutes.
 Collected chicks are measured for weight gain to compare treatments.
 More information can be found here.

 Technical Committee contact for all projects: Todd Bogenschutz, Iowa Department of Natural Resources

-Project summary: Pheasant responses to cover crop establishment are being studied in western Kansas.
-The project involves radio-tagging pheasants and documenting their behavior in a landscape where cover crops and other habitats are available to the birds.
+The project involves radio-tagging pheasants and documenting their behavior in a western Kansas landscape where cover crops and other habitats are available to the birds.

-Technical Committee contact: Jeff Prendergast, Kansas Department of Wildlife, Parks and Tourism
+Technical Committee contact for all projects: Jeff Prendergast, Kansas Department of Wildlife, Parks and Tourism

 Pheasant habitat selection and survival (Technical Committee contacts: Dr. Nicole Davros and Lindsey Messinger, Minnesota Department of Natural Resources)